lenasterg/ls_bp_hashtags/readme.txt

 Works on the same filters as the @atusername mention filter (see Extra Configuration if you want to enable this on blog/comments activity) - this will convert anything with a leading #

 Warnings:
-1. This plugin converts #hashtags prior to database insert/update.
-Uninstalling this plugin will not remove #hashtags links from the activity content.
-2. The plugin creates an extra table in the database which is not deleted if the plugin is unistalled or deleted.
+1.The plugin creates an extra table in the database which is not deleted if the plugin is unistalled or deleted.

-Please note: accepted pattern is: `/(#\w+)/u` - all linked hashtags will have a css a.hashtag - currently does support unicode.
+Please note: accepted pattern is: `/(#\w+)/u` - all linked hashtags will have a css a.hashtag - does support unicode.

 == Installation ==